luispierro/project-codeinstitute/README.md

 ## Deployment

-- The site was deployed to GitHub pages.
+- The site was deployed to Heroku.
 The steps to deploy are as follows:
+  - Fork the git hub directory.
+  - Create a heroku account.
+  - Make shure that you have the files requirements well forked
-  - In the GitHub repository, navigate to the Settings tab
+  - Link the Heroku accont to the git repositore.
-  - From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Set up rule for deployment with push into repository
+  - Deploy the application

-The live link can be found here - https://luispierro.github.io/project2-codeinstitute/
+The live link can be found here - https://project3-codeinstitute-2004aef5d4d7.herokuapp.com/

 ## Credits